YangletLiu/Seismic_Sensory_Data_Analysis/Readme.txt

 In the Plot_Seismic folder：
 the function of plotting the seismic data.
 Seislab.zip needs to be decompressed.

+In the Plot_CDF folder:
+the function of the test low-tubal-rank character of the seismic data in three different dimensions.

 T_synthetic_tubal_rank_2.mat is a synthetic seismic data set of size: 64*64*256.
 Three dimensions are inline,crossline,time respectively.
 According to the characteristics of the seismic data, missing slices only can be along the inline or crossline direction rather than time direction.
 You need to convert dimensions if you solve the tensor completion problem with slice missing.